jonotron/chromahash/README.md

 * You can't be bothered to pre-associate words with colours

-Say you have a decentralized or offline application, and your users want to tag things and those tags should be have colours.
+Say you have a decentralized or offline application, and your users want to tag things and those tags should have colours.
 Your users want these colours to be consistent across devices and for their friends.
 You need to hash the tags into colours... chromahash!